Help & Advice Articles, Videos and How-to-Guides

 The bathroom is likely to suffer from condensation more than any other room in your property.
-This is because a large amount of moisture is produced when you shower or bathe.
+This is because a large amount of moisture is produced when you shower or take a bath.
 When water in the bathroom dries out, it evaporates into the air.
 This increases the humidity level.
 If your bathroom is not well ventilated, this humid air lingers around preventing wet surfaces from drying out quickly.
 This can then lead to mould growth.

-Bathrooms contain surfaces which are particularly prone to condensation such as mirrors, single-glazed windows and metal window frames.
+Bathrooms contain surfaces that are prone to condensation.
+These include mirrors, single-glazed windows and metal window frames.
 This excess moisture is what causes mould infestations.
 Small amounts of mould are harmless but prolonged exposure to mould can cause skin and respiratory conditions to worsen.

-If your bathroom is suffering from condensation, you will notice droplets of water on gloss painted window sills or black mould forming on the walls and ceilings.
+If your bathroom is suffering from condensation, you will notice droplets of water on gloss-painted window sills.
+You will also see black mould forming on the walls and ceilings.